MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Device onboarding

 The first step involves uploading a CSV file with the device metadata and how devices are mapped to a PlaceId in Microsoft Places.
-This helps to contextualize the telemetry when it reaches Places.
+This step helps to contextualize the telemetry when it reaches Places.

 The following diagram shows how you can onboard devices and sensors onto Places.